-HIS 132 World Civilizations 1500 to present 3.00 credit hours
+HIS 132 World Civilizations 1500 to present

 HIS 132 World Civilizations from 1500 to the Present Three credit hours This course is a continuation of HIS 131.
 The major trend during this period is the emergence of the modern world through global interaction.